finanalyst/collection-plugin-development/README.md

 		*  Website/ # the directory containing the website mode configuration/plugins

-			*  plugins/ # a link pointing to /lib/html/plugins
+			*  plugins/ # a link pointing to /lib/plugins + format

 			*  structure-sources/collections-examples.rakudoc # demo file for all user-facing plugins

 		*  config.raku # the configuration file for trial/Website/

-	*  add-new-plugin # adds a new plugin
+	*  bin/add-new-plugin # adds a new plugin

-	*  test-plugins # tests each plugin and the templates
+	*  bin/test-all-collection-plugins # tests each plugin and the templates

+	*  bin/prepare-plugins # moves plugins from operating directory to release directory

 	*  updateCSS # a bash file to run SCSS files in selected plugins